Distorted optimal transport: Linear cost with a strictly convex or concave distortion

 Next, let $h$ be strictly concave.
 Take $u,v\in [0,1]$ with $u+v\le1$, and write $r=(u+v)/2$.
 For any $t\in[0,r]$, we have $0\le1-2r+t\le1-t\le1$.
 Strict concavity of $h$ implies that the function $K^h_{u,v}$, that is, $K^h_{u,v}(t)= h( 1 - t) + h(1-u-v+t)$, is strictly increasing on $[0,r]$.
 Hence, $K^h_{u,v}(0)<K^h_{u,v}(t)$ for any $t\in(0,r]$, and $K^h_{r,r}(t)$ has the unique minimum point $t=0$ on the interval $[0,r]$.
 By Lemma \ref{lemma:1}, the optimality of $C$ yields $ C(u,v)=0$ for all $u,v\in[0,1]$ with $u+v\le 1$.
 This together with the $1$-Lipschitz continuity of $C$ (e.g., Theorem 2.2.4 of \cite{N06}) implies $C \le C^-$.
 Since $C\ge C^-$ also holds, we conclude that $C=C^-$. \end{proof}

-Theorem \ref{th:unique} yields that $C^+$ and $C^-$ are the unique universally optimal copula for the two classes of distorted optimal transport problems with concave or convex $h$.
-In the next section, we study the more intriguing case that $h$ is not convex or concave.
+Theorem \ref{th:unique} yields that $C^+$ and $C^-$ are the unique universally optimal copulas for the two classes of distorted optimal transport problems with concave or convex $h$.
+In the next section, we study the more intriguing case that $h$ is not convex nor concave.

 \begin{remark} In a different context, a weaker version of the statement on $C^+$ in Theorem \ref{th:unique} can be found in \citet[Theorem 7]{C10}, where $h$ is assumed continuously differentiable with $h'(0)<\infty$. \end{remark}